 - Book: Nature-Inspired Learning and Leading

-- Book: Harnessing Nature’s Wisdom and Inspiration – a work in progress; 80 percent complete December 2016
+- Book: Harnessing Nature’s Wisdom and Inspiration – a work in progress; will submit to publishers 2019

 - 42 scholarly refereed journal articles

 - Six book chapters or principal book editor/compiler